cokeeffekt/snub/readme.md

 ##### `snub.mono('eventname', payload).send([function]);`

-Emits an event trigger with the payload .send() accepts and optional callback function which carries a numbrt value which will indicate the amount of listeners that heard the event trigger.
+Emits an event trigger with the payload .send() accepts and optional callback function which carries a number value which will indicate the amount of listeners that heard the event trigger (will always be 0 or 1 for mono).
 Mono will only be delivered to a single listener, this is first come first served, there is not methodology or way to control this as of yet, think of it as random delivery.

-##### `snub.poly('eventname', payload).replyAt(function()).send([function]);`
+##### `snub.poly('eventname', payload).replyAt(function(), [optional timeout]).send([function]);`

 Allows the event to be replied to, reply can only run once.